Previous dayApril 26, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.3 earthquake 18 km SE of Ierápetra, Greece with origin time 18:40 UTC on April 26, 2026.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+At 18:40 UTC on April 26, 2026, a magnitude 4.3 tremor occurred 18 km SE of Ierápetra, Greece.
+The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 34.896°N, 25.887°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 34.896°, 25.887°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26